samdoeswork/moddable-website/src/content/blog/building-login-as-client.md

 tags: [mod-support, dog-fooding, devtools, honeycomb]
 ---

+I've been a [HoneyComb](https://www.honeycomb.io/) user for years.
+It's awesome!

-My other company uses HoneyComb for observability.
-It's great but I've always wished for a custom "next step".
-After finding problems I want to jump straight into fixing them.
+...But I've always wanted something more.
+HoneyComb helps find problematic events.
+But after finding a problem I want to jump straight into fixing it.

-This is part 1 of a series on how we extended HoneyComb with specific mods to help us directly fix client issues.
-This post is about the "Login as Client" mod.
+In this series, I'll show you how I built some HoneyComb mods to add new power-user features.
+This part covers how I built a "Login as Any Client" mod.

-## The Problem
+## Background
-After finding a problematic client configuration, I've always wished I could log in as that user and see what they see.
+Whenever I find some interesting/problematic event in HoneyComb, I always want to see what the client sees.
+I want to know what settings, etc. they have configured to reach that state.

 ## The Mod
-The solution mod is simple: when there's account and instance in the HoneyComb UI, let me click to open that instance in a new tab.
-I need to be logged in as that user.
-(Only to be used with their permission, of course).

-## Making HoneyComb Moddable
+The mod I built lets me find a specific account/instance in HoneyComb.
+I can click "Login as Client" and select a row - it opens as a new tab, logged in as that user.

+This way I can instantly see what they see when I'm troubleshooting.
+(With their permission, of course).

+## Building the Mod
 HoneyComb hasn't installed Moddable (yet).
-So I used the unofficial route.
+So I used Moddable Emulator.

-With Moddable installed - the UI now has a "Manage Custom Features" button.

-## Building the Mod
-The mod itself is just 28 lines.
-About half of which are the default template (Moddable mods are self-contained little React apps).
+Moddable mods are mini React apps.
+Here's the full code (28 lines):

 ```jsx
 import {useAppContext} from "./useAppContext";